ashwinvaidya17/DMAS2019_B19/README.md

 - simulation =  0 if you don't want to see UI simulation.
                 1 if you want to see UI simulation

+- strategy =    1 for Random Strategy
+                2 for Most Optimal Winning Strategy
+                3 for Random Winning Strategy

  ## Running with frontend
  ### The simulation will run for 1 round